status-im/nimbus-eth2/AllTests-mainnet.md

 + assembleDataColumnSidecar returns none when header not validated                           OK
 + assembleDataColumnSidecar with cells added incrementally                                   OK
 + assembleDataColumnSidecar with markCellReceived (data overload)                            OK
++ cellsConsistent is false when an overlapping cell differs                                  OK
++ cellsConsistent is false when an overlapping proof differs                                 OK
++ cellsConsistent is true when cells do not overlap                                          OK
++ cellsConsistent is true when no entry exists                                               OK
++ cellsConsistent is true when overlapping cells match                                       OK
 + getOrCreateEntry creates new entry                                                         OK
 + getOrCreateEntry new entry has properly sized cells and proofs                             OK
 + getOrCreateEntry reflects header validation status                                         OK